deanwampler/deanwampler.github.io/books/programmingscala.md

     <a href="https://oreil.ly/programming-scala-3" target="oreilly">Programming Scala, Third Edition</a> covers Scala 3.
 It is a comprehensive and up-to-date introduction to <a href="https://docs.scala-lang.org/scala3/" target="scala">Scala 3</a>.
 It is written for experienced developers new to Scala, as well experienced Scala developers migrating to Scala 3.
 It was published June, 2021 by O'Reilly Media.
   </p>
   <p>
     The <a href="https://github.com/deanwampler/programming-scala-book-code-examples" target="code">repo for the book's code examples</a> is Apache-licensed open source.
 If you want the examples for the second edition, focused on Scala 2, see the <a href="https://github.com/deanwampler/programming-scala-book-code-examples/releases/tag/2.1.0">v2.1.0 release tag</a>, which closely follows the organization of the second edition of the book, but it has been updated for Scala 2.12 and 2.13.
-The <a href="https://github.com/deanwampler/programming-scala-book-code-examples/">current <code>master</code> branch</a> only supports Scala 3.
+The <a href="https://github.com/deanwampler/programming-scala-book-code-examples/">current <code>main</code> branch</a> only supports Scala 3 and tracks recent updates, too.
   </p>
   <p>
     I wrote the Scala book I would want to read, which means I assumed you are an experienced developer who needs to master Scala, you already know at least one other programming language, and you know Object-Oriented Programming (OOP), but not necessarily Functional Programming (FP).